dludwin/Portfolio/README.md

 ### Computer Science student.
 I'm learning Front/Back technology from courses and tutorials.

-- Code high-volume and scalable software
+- I'm coding high-volume and scalable software
-- Create web applications using React/Node and other technologies
+- I'm Creating web applications using React/Node and other technologies
-- Create back end services using Java, SQL, ReST
+- I Create back end services using Java, SQL, ReST
-- Build and develop new user facing experiences
+- I Build and develop new user facing experiences
-- Partner closely with cross functional teams in design, product and other business units
+- I will Partner closely with cross functional teams in design, product and other business units

 ### My-First-React-app : https://first-react-app-dominikludwin.netlify.app/